Disclaimer

 "According to the old ship's schematics, the bridge should be through here," Chakotay said.
 He pointed at a door with the PADD he was holding.

 The team went towards the door.
-Harry and James went upto it and pulled it open.
+Harry and James went up to it and James pulled it open.
 Everyone went through it and found themselves on a massive bridge.
 Harry went over to what looked like the opps station.
 The others just looked around the room.

 "I think I can gain access to the sensors and logs from here," Harry said.
 He placed a power module thing on the console.